skappal7/Logistic-Regression-Shinny-App/README.md

 This app allows its users to generate Logistic Regression and SVM based models using R's famous CARET (Classification and Regression Training) Logreg and SVM packages.
 Access this application: https://sunilkappal.shinyapps.io/Logistic_Regression_Data_Dojo/

-Understanding AIC (Akiake's Information Criteria) for Model selection and understanding the outputs of this app.
+Understanding AIC (Akaike's Information Criteria) for Model selection and understanding the outputs of this app.

 AIC basic principles

 The basic principles that guide the use of the AIC are:

 Lower indicates a more parsimonious model, relative to a model fit